omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 been taken from the first line of the CSV file.
 Missing values are represented with NaNs (not-a-number).

-Unsurprisingly, the `tail()` method shows the last few lines.
+The complementary `tail()` method shows the last few lines.
 There is also an `iloc` method that we use at places in this tutorial to show rows from the middle of the data frame.
 It accepts a range: `aloha.iloc[20:30]` selects 10 lines from line 20, `aloha.iloc[:5]` is like `head()`, and